 The Show does NOT supply electrical services.
-If you require electrical power, please make your arrangements directly with Freeman by using the order form included with this package or in the exhibitor area of our website.
+If you require electrical power, please make your arrangements directly with Freeman by using the order form in the exhibitor area of our website.
 Once ordered, they will provide power in the form of a single receptacle.
 You should bring a power bar for power distribution within your booth.

 The amount of electricity you use can be calculated by adding together the wattage of all light bulbs used and all other appliances you may install.
 Please note that the electrician will also go through this procedure for each booth.
 Booths are on circuit breakers that will trip if they are overloaded.